Pratiksha200310/Self-projects/README.md

-This is a Amazon webpage created using HTML and CSS.
+A Amazon webpage created using HTML and CSS.
+Mobile app portfolio created using Lunacy software.